About me

 It may be that you do not feel well or your body aches and the Doctor has given you the 'all clear', it could possibly be that you are holding trauma in your body and we can explore this together.

-As well as my own private practice, I also work with children and young people in a school environment, where I successfully support my clients through trauma / anxiety and grief.
+As well as my own private practice, I have also worked with children and young people in a school environment, where I successfully supported my clients through trauma / anxiety and grief.
 It is hard for parents/carers at times to seek help for their children and I am happy to talk through this first step before committing to counselling.

 It is important to support you in a confidential, respectful, safe and non-judgemental space and as trust in our therapeutic relationship builds, you will hopefully feel empowered to look deeper into your thoughts and emotions and move forward with hope and new beginnings.